GameDriver-io/gdio.unity_api.doc/README.md

 | hookObject | [gdio.unity_api.v2.HookingObject](#T-gdio-unity_api-v2-HookingObject 'gdio.unity_api.v2.HookingObject') | The type of input hook to enable.
 See [HookingObject](#T-gdio-unity_api-v2-HookingObject 'gdio.unity_api.v2.HookingObject') |
 | timeout | [System.Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') | The timeout in seconds to wait for a response that the request was processed by the GameDriver agent. |

+##### Example

+api.EnableHooks(HookingObject.ALL);

 <a name='M-gdio-unity_api-v2-ApiClient-EnableObjectCaching-System-Int32-'></a>
 ### EnableObjectCaching(timeout) `method`

 ##### Summary

-Enable the use of object caching when doing HierarchyPath object resolution.
+Enable the use of object caching when performing HierarchyPath object resolution.
 Object caching is per HierarchyPath stored in a [IDictionary](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Collections.IDictionary 'System.Collections.IDictionary').
 If a matching HierarchyPath is already in the dictionary, then the stored object is returned.
 The only way to update a cached reference is for the reference to be garbage collected or flush the cache with [FlushObjectLookupCache](#M-gdio-unity_api-v2-ApiClient-FlushObjectLookupCache-System-Int32- 'gdio.unity_api.v2.ApiClient.FlushObjectLookupCache(System.Int32)').

 ##### Returns